NinjaDero/Directly/README.md

 Now, to log in with this example in ExtJS, you can use the API like it's a JS function.<br/>
 You need Ext.direct.* imported manually, if you're working with Architect.<br/>
-For more information on where to replace your Ajax-calls with ExtDirect, check the [sencha examples][2].
+For more information on where to replace your Ajax-calls with ExtDirect, check the [sencha examples][examples].

 Use them like `Namespace.Class.method(*arguments*, callback_function)`.
 ```javascript